-How to Post a Resume on Indeed
+How to Put Your Resume on Indeed

 When you're looking for a job online, having a copy of your resume online can save you lots of time.
 It can also help potential employers find you, and see your skills and experience.